This post was originally published in December 2018 and updated with the latest information in October 2020.

 - Source ERP system with new G/L: If you are converting ERP with new G/L, in SAP S/4HANA you will get the new G/L functionality you had already activated in the source system.
 If you had document splitting or parallel ledgers in the source system, the functionality will be available also after conversion.
 If not, the conversion itself will not activate these functions.

 In addition, since SAP S/4HANA 1610 we have a solution to add further accounting principles.
 In other words, to introduce additional non-leading ledger and migrate data from source ledger to newly introduced ledger.
-However, this tool will only help customers already using parallel ledgers functionality to introduce additional ledger/accounting principle.
+However, this tool will only help customers already using parallel ledgers functionality to introduce additional ledger/accounting principles.
 If you are still using the so-called account’s approach to map parallel accounting principles, it will not help you.
-Currently, there is no solution in SAP S/4HANA to migrate accounts approach to parallel ledgers.
+Currently, there is no tool in SAP S/4HANA to migrate accounts approach to parallel ledgers.
+A solution is planned to be shipped in Q4/2021.

 What are your thoughts on finance data migration?
 Let me know in the comments below!